retaildevcrews/helium/README.md

 - All secrets are stored in Azure Key Vault for security
   - This app uses Managed Identity to access Key Vault
-  - In developer mode, the app uses the Azure CLI credentials

 ```bash